Owned-and-operated station: Philippines

-In the Philippines, networks such as the former ABS-CBN, GMA Network, and 5 own and operate almost all their local television stations, although a few affiliates also exist.
+In the Philippines, networks such as the former ABS-CBN (now all of these stations being converted into All TV stations), GMA Network, and TV5 own and operate almost all their local television stations, although a few affiliates also exist.
 As regional stations simulcast/relay almost the entire programming lineup of their parent network's flagship station (usually based in Metro Manila), the terms "network", "station" and "channel" can in practice be used interchangeably to refer to either one.
 Even when a network's local station features programmes that deviate from the flagship station, viewers there may be able to see the flagship station through pay-TV operators.

 In addition, networks are often informally referred to using their flagship stations' terrestrial channel numbers.
-For example, ABS-CBN is referred to as "Channel 2" or "Dos", which corresponds to the assigned channel number of its Manila O&O DWWX-TV.
+For example, ABS-CBN is referred to as "Channel 2" or "Dos", which corresponds to the assigned channel number of its Manila O&O DWWX-TV (now All TV's DZMV-TV).
 This is applicable even if a viewer receives the network on a different channel number (either because the viewer resides in a different viewing area or receives the channel through cable or satellite).